Furigana: Appearance

 When it is necessary to distinguish between native Japanese kun'yomi pronunciations and Chinese-derived on'yomi pronunciations, for example in kanji dictionaries, the kun'yomi pronunciations are written in hiragana, and the on'yomi pronunciations are written in katakana.
 However, this distinction is really only important in dictionaries and other reference works.
 In ordinary prose, the script chosen will usually be hiragana.
 The one general exception to this is modern Chinese place names, personal names, and (occasionally) food names—these will often be written with kanji, and katakana used for the furigana; in more casual writing these are simply written in katakana, as borrowed words.
 Occasionally this style is also used for loanwords from other languages (especially English).
-For example, the kanji 一角獣 (literally "one horn beast") might be glossed with katakana ユニコーン, yunikōn, to show the pronunciation of the loanword "unicorn", which is unrelated to the normal reading of the kanji.
+For example, the kanji 一角獣 (literally 'one horn beast') might be glossed with katakana ユニコーン, hepburn, to show the pronunciation of the loanword "unicorn", which is unrelated to the normal reading of the kanji.
 Generally, though, such loanwords are just written in straight katakana.

 The distinction between regular kana and the smaller character forms (yōon and sokuon), which are used in regular orthography to mark such things as gemination and palatalization, is often not made in furigana: for example, the usual hiragana spelling of the word 却下 (kyakka) is きゃっか, but in furigana it might be written きやつか.
 This was especially common in old-fashioned movable type printing when smaller fonts were not available.
 Nowadays, with computer-based printing systems, this occurs less frequently.